 The candidate can be assessed at a BHS Approved Training Centre (ATC) that is approved at Stage 3 or above.

 The candidate can be assessed at a BHS assessment centre approved at Stage 4 or above.
-Please contact the BHS Education Team for details of these centres.
+Please see attached list.

-Any centre used for the delivery of a Care assessment will have suitable equipment, facilities and horse/s required to deliver the Care assessment, for one candidate.
+Any centre used for the delivery of an assessment will have suitable equipment, facilities and horse/s required to deliver the assessment.

 For further details on the above process, including assessment fees, download the full Candidate Guidance During Covid-19.